curityio/mcp-authorization-secured-api/README.md

 # Model Context Protocol OAuth Flow Example

-A local computer deployment that uses OAuth security from the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
+A local computer deployment that implements the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
-The code example shows how to use an MCP server to expose existing OAuth-secured APIs to AI agents that use MCP clients.
+The code example shows how to use an MCP server to expose existing OAuth-secured APIs to AI agents.

 ## Backend Endpoints

-The backend includes a utility MCP server that provides a secure API entry point for AI agents that use MCP clients.\
+The backend includes an MCP server that provides a secure API entry point for AI agents that use MCP clients.\
 The Curity Identity Server implements OAuth standards to enable the authorization from the specification.

 | Endpoint | URL |